JOIN THE LAB!

 The Kane Lab and the Biology Department at the University of Louisiana at Lafayette fully support students wishing to complete both Masters (MS) and Doctoral (PhD) degrees.
 The lab is always on the lookout for potential graduate students at both levels.

-Students should be self-motivated and have a desire to contribute to the academic pursuits of the lab.
-Interests should include one or more of the following: functional morphology, biomechanics, ecology, evolution, science communication, and outreach.
-Projects will be designed around current research and outreach in the lab, but students are encouraged to develop and pursue their own interests within this scope.
+Students should have a desire to contribute to the academic pursuits of the lab.
+Interests should include one or more of the following: physiology, functional morphology, biomechanics, ecology, evolution, science communication, and outreach.
+Projects will be designed around current research in the lab.
+Usually at least 1 chapter of the thesis or dissertation work is directly aligned with lab interests, but students are encouraged to develop and pursue their own interests within this scope for additional chapters.

 Tuition and stipend support is available primarily through teaching assistantships, but other opportunities may be available.
 Funding for research may be available though the principal investigator or the institution, but students will also be encouraged to apply for their own external funding to help support their projects and professional development.